aiqc/AIQC/docs/community.rst

 ----

 ***********************
-How can I get in touch?
+How can I get involved?
 ***********************

 * Create a `Discussion <https://github.com/aiqc/aiqc/discussions>`__ and introduce yourself so that we can help get you up to speed!